 Drainage within the study area is accomplished through collection and conveyance by vertical pipes connected to the bridge piles, open roadside ditches, side drains, ditch bottom inlets and cross drains.

-The project limits cross two stormwater basins, Basin 100 and Basin 200.
-General information about each of these basins is described below.
+The project limits cross one stormwater basin, Basin 200.
+General information this basin is described below.
 The existing drainage map is provided in Appendix B.